 Churches are the oldest intact buildings in the city, and show high Gothic architecture at its best—Notre Dame cathedral and the Sainte-Chapelle are two of the most striking buildings in the city.
 The latter half of the 19th-century was an era of architectural inspiration, with buildings such as the Basilique du Sacré-Cœur, built between 1875 and 1919 in a neo-Byzantine design.
 Paris’ most famous architectural piece, the Eiffel Tower, was built as a temporary exhibit for the 1889 World Fair and remains an enduring symbol of the capital with its iconic structure and position, towering over much of the city.

-After figuring out how to use the self-cleaning pod-shaped public toilet near the church, I headed home and crashed my stiff body onto an even stiffer futon in the loft of my unfamiliar apartment.
+After figuring out how to operate the self-cleaning pod-shaped public toilet/spaceship near the cathedral, I headed home and crashed my stiff body onto an even stiffer futon in the loft of my unfamiliar apartment.
 The cloth and wood of the room had more of a foreign fragrance than the city outside.
-At twilight, my room was hot and the pillows rough and itchy, but I was asleep before I hit the hay.
+At twilight, my room was hot and the pillows rough and itchy, but I was grateful for a chance to finally hit the hay.

 Groggy and unrested, I opened my eyes some hours later.
-It was after dark, but it looked like the street lights might have just turned on.
-I was tempted to sleep my life away, but forced my bloated, throbbing head off the pillow to get sight of the sounds of the locals drinking and singing in the alley below us.
-They were not groggy or jet lagged, and they were having fun.
-Soon I pulled off the sheet and took the winding stair case down to the atrium and pushed the giant double doors of the building out to the street.
+It was after dark, looking like the street lights might have just turned on.
+I was tempted to sleep my life away but forced my bloated, throbbing head off the pillow to get sight of the sounds of the locals drinking and singing in the alley below.
+They were not groggy or jet-lagged, and they were having fun.
+Soon I pulled off the sheet and took the winding staircase down to the atrium and pushed the giant double doors of the building out to the street.
 I started south, choosing the narrowing way of the alley road, away from the lights of previously charted Quai de Conti and toward the glow above the dark and winding buildings, into what only sounded and smelled like the perfect place to be at dinnertime.

-Also, that is spaghetti that I ordered, but it’s French cheese and truffle spaghetti.
-You know, just to see how the French do it.
-I don’t usually go for pasta, but I’d order this again.
-Especially with a side of melty camembert to smother over slices of baguette, like I did.
-Slightly smelly, mostly creamy, wholly decadent and delicious.
-I blame this first meal for drenching me in dairy and sending me way into my morning meat comas that made running an impossibility.
+I was much more happy with the cheese and truffle spaghetti I ordered to see how the French do spaghetti.
+I would order this again, especially with a side of melty camembert to smother over slices of baguette.
+Slightly funky, mostly creamy, wholly decadent and delicious.
+I blame this first meal for drenching me in dairy and sending me way into my food comas that made morning runs an impossibility.